Jbleezy/BO2-Reimagined/README.md

 * Zombies spawn sooner after crashing at the Golden Gate Bridge
 * All barriers are initially built
 * Decreased starting room doors cost from 1000 to 750
-* Opening one of the starting room doors no longer opens the other
+* Starting room doors no longer open together
 * Brutus no longer spawns if no doors have been opened
 * Activating the laundry machine always spawns zombies instead of Brutus
 * Docks gate no longer closes when shock box is shocked in afterlife